Kothamangalam, Kerala

-The town serves as the headquarters of a taluk and a municipality of the same name.
+Kothamangalam ([koːd̪ɐmɐŋgɐlɐm]) is a municipality at the foot of the Western Ghats in the Ernakulam district of Kerala, India.
+It is located 42 km east of the district collectorate in Thrikkakara and about 218 km north of the state capital Thiruvananthapuram.
+As per the 2011 Indian census, Kothamangalam has a population of 38,837 people, and a population density of 969 /sqkm.

+Etymology

+The name of the Municipality is derived from the old malayalam word "കോത"Kōtha" which means King and "മംഗലം" Maņgalam"which means Village or town.
+The nearby river named "കോതമംഗലമാർ" Kōthamaņgalamār" follows the same etymology.

 Geography

 Kothamangalam is situated in the eastern part of the Ernakulam district.
 According to the division of the geographical regions of Kerala, Kothamangalam is in a mid-land region.
 The general topography is hilly.

 The Periyar, the largest river in Kerala, flows through the taluk.
 There are dams built across the Periyar at Edamalayar, Lower Periyar, and Bhoothathankettu for hydroelectricity generation and irrigation purposes.
 The current Kothamangalam region was historically known as Malakhachira (മാലാഖച്ചിറ).
 Kothamangalamar, a small river which flows through the town joins Kaliyar and Thodupuzhayar to form the Muvattupuzhayar, which is the second largest river in Ernakulam.

 Demographics

-According to the 2011 Census of India, Kothamangalam had a total population of 114,574, 56,753 being males and 57,821 females.
+According to the 2011 Census of India, Kothamangalam had a total population of 38,837, 19,029 being males and 19,808 females.
 There are 30,067 households in the Kothamangalam municipality.
 The literacy rate of Kothamangalam Agglomeration is 95.24%, in comparison to the national urban average literacy in India of 85%.
 The literacy rate of males and females were 97.04% and 93.48% respectively.
 There were 98,398 who were literate, of which 49,412 were males and the remaining 48,986 were females.